 Walking trails lead through mudflats, salt marshes and blanket bogs to hides and viewpoints where you can observe lapwings, redshanks, curlews and snipe in spring, summer corncrakes, and the autumn arrival of thousands of Greenland barnacle and white-fronted geese.

 You stand to see hen harriers all year round, and you’ll often spot roe deer.
 The visitor centre has displays on all the species found here, and its staff can offer advice on where to walk for the best sightings.

 Finlaggan, seat of the Lords of the Isles

 Loch Finlaggan was their home, and the minimal remains of their fortified tower house and chapel stand on the larger of two islands close to the loch’s north shore.
-A smaller manmade island nearby was used as a meeting place for their advisors, the Council of the Isles, though archeological finds suggest it has been inhabited for 5,000 years.
+A smaller man-made island nearby was used as a meeting place for their advisors, the Council of the Isles, though archaeological finds suggest it has been inhabited for 5,000 years.

 The small visitor centre has displays on the history of the clan and their downfall, while a series of information boards explains the significance of the ruins.